 The onboard chef provisions daily from local markets, prepares all meals from scratch, and works entirely to the guests' preferences as established in the pre-charter preference sheet.
 Breakfasts, lunches, and dinners are included; snacks and drinks are replenished through the APA.
 The standard on a well-crewed superyacht is consistently high — often comparable to a serious restaurant rather than hotel catering.
 Dietary requirements, allergies, and special occasions are handled as a matter of course.

 The interior crew manages the guest-facing service below deck — cabin preparation, table service at meals, drink service throughout the day, laundry, and the general maintenance of the interior to hotel standard.
-On larger vessels, there may be two or three interior crew.
+On larger vessels there may be two or three interior crew.
 They are the people you interact with most throughout the day and are responsible for the day-to-day quality of the onboard experience.

 Deck crew handle lines, anchoring, tender operations, and the deployment of water toys.
 The first mate assists the captain with navigation and vessel management.
 On charter, deck crew also operate the tender for transfers to shore and back, set up water toys, and assist guests in and out of the water.
 They are the crew you interact with during water activities and beach landings.

 There is no fixed schedule on a superyacht charter — that is precisely the point.
 But there is a natural rhythm that most charters follow, shaped by weather, anchorage logistics, and guest preferences.
-Here is what a typical day looks like.

 Before your charter begins, the captain or broker will send a preference sheet — a detailed questionnaire covering everything the crew needs to know to prepare for your week.
 It is worth completing thoughtfully.
 The quality of what the chef cooks, what wines are stocked, and what activities are prepared all depend on what you put in it.

 List every dietary requirement, allergy, and intolerance — clearly and completely.
 Note favourite cuisines, foods you dislike, and preferred breakfast styles.
 Specify wine preferences (red, white, rosé, sparkling), spirits, and any non-alcoholic preferences.
 If anyone in the group doesn't drink, note it — the crew will ensure excellent alternatives.
-If there's a birthday or anniversary during the week, mention it.
+If there's a birthday or anniversary during the week, mention it here.

 Specify which water toys matter most to your group.
 If anyone wants to try scuba diving, wakeboarding, or other specific activities, note this — some vessels carry specialist equipment or can arrange instructors.
 If anyone in the group has mobility considerations that affect water activities, mention it so the crew can plan access to the tender and swimming platform accordingly.

 Note whether your group prefers remote anchorages or lively harbours, long passages or short hops between bays, active exploration or relaxed days at anchor.
 If there are specific ports, restaurants, or sites you want to visit, list them.
 The captain will work them into the routing where conditions allow.
-If you want maximum flexibility and no agenda at all, say that too — the crew will read it and respond accordingly.
+If you want maximum flexibility and no agenda at all, say that too — the crew will respond accordingly.

 Birthdays, anniversaries, proposals, milestone celebrations — the crew has organised all of these many times before and will do it well if given advance notice.
 A decorated dining table, a specific wine, a cake made from scratch, a surprise sundowner setup on a private beach — none of this requires a request on the day.
 It requires a note on the preference sheet sent a week before departure.